bay3s/reinforce-rl/original-paper.md

 *Expected Reinforcement Performance Criterion*
 - For gradient learning algorithms, we need a performance measure to optimize.
-- A natural one for immediate-RL problems is the expected value of rewards conditioned on a particular choice of parameters $E\{r|W\}$.
+- A natural one for immediate-RL problems is the expected value of rewards conditioned on a particular choice of parameters $E(r|W)$.
 - Expected values are used because of randomness in:
 	- inputs to the network
 	- output corresponding to a specific input
 	- reward for a particular input-output
-- Makes sense to discuss $E\{r|W\}$ independent of time only in cases where inputs & rewards are time independent - assumption is that inputs & rewards come from stationary distributions.
+- Makes sense to discuss $E(r|W)$ independent of time only in cases where inputs & rewards are time independent - assumption is that inputs & rewards come from stationary distributions.
-- Based on the assumptions made, $E\{r|W\}$ is a well-defined deterministic funciton of W.
+- Based on the assumptions made, $E(r|W)$ is a well-defined deterministic funciton of W.
-- In this formulation, objective of the RL system is to search the space of possible weights which maximizes $E\{r|W\}$
+- In this formulation, objective of the RL system is to search the space of possible weights which maximizes $E(r|W)$

 **REINFORCE Algorithms**